kamrankhosa/bootcamp2020/README.md

-#Learning from Bootcamp 2020 by Panacloud
+#Learning React from Bootcamp 2020 by Panacloud